 A North Carolina workers’ compensation policy protects your employees not only when they are at the office, but also when they are out of the office, as long they are performing a work duty.
 Employees who are traveling for work, working at a client site, or even at an after-hours work event, are all protected by your policy.

-How Much Will I Pay for Workers’ Comp Insurance in North Carolina?
+How Much Does Workers’ Comp Insurance Cost in North Carolina?

 Here's an example of how base rates are used to set premiums:

 Most businesses will have more than one class of employee.
-This electrical company could also employ sales, accounting and administrative staff in addition to their electricians.
-All of these different employee types would fall under different class codes.
-In order to calculate the entire premium for your business, you would need to total the various class codes and resulting premiums.
+This electrical company could also employ sales and administrative staff in addition to electricians.
+All employee types fall under different class codes.
+To calculate your business's rates, you'd need to add up the class codes and resulting premiums.

 North Carolina Base Rate Examples